UW-APL-EIS/vmvols-java/README.md

 FUSE4J api, and from there to [FUSE] (https://github.com/libfuse/libfuse).

-Also included is arguably the most useful tool in all of vmvols --- the vmmount shell script driver for the class which enables host-level access to virtual machine disk content.
+Also included is arguably the most useful tool in all of vmvols-java --- the vmmount shell script driver for the class which enables host-level access to virtual machine disk content.
 See [vmmount] (./fuse/vmmount) and its [Java sources] (./fuse/src/main/java/edu/uw/apl/vmvols/fuse/)